 What circumstances require a flu vaccination?

-Massachusetts requires flu vaccination by December 31, 2020 for all students enrolled in colleges and universities in the state.
+Massachusetts required flu vaccination by December 31, 2020 for all students enrolled in colleges and universities in the state.
 Students in Harvard University classrooms, living in Harvard University dorms, or living in Harvard University Housing, regardless of age, are required to be compliant with State and Harvard University immunization requirements.
 Students can still receive a flu shot from HUHS by making an appointment.
 Documentation of flu shots received outside of HUHS should be uploaded to the HUHS patient portal.
-After 12/31/20, if you have not yet received your flu vaccination, registration holds will be placed on your student account.
+After 12/31/20, if you did not yet receive your flu vaccination, registration holds will be placed on your student account.
 These holds will remain until all requirements are fulfilled.
 Review your immunization compliance status in the HUHS Patient Portal.
 For more info about vaccination compliance, visit Mass.gov and the HUHS website here.